TITLE 6 PRIMARY AND SECONDARY EDUCATION

 continued receipt of special education and related services.

-modified program of study is developed to provide relevance and is based on a
+developed to provide relevance and is based on a student's career interest as

-student's career interest as it relates to one of the career clusters, with or
+it relates to one of the career clusters, with or without reasonable

-without reasonable accommodations of delivery and assessment methods.
+accommodations of delivery and assessment methods.
 In addition, a student shall take the current

 state standards-based assessments required for high school students, under